+i.
+Minimum number of services.

-ne ne minimum number of waiver services (one or more) that an individual must require in order to be determined to be waiver services is: ii.
-Fı requency of services.
-The state requires (select one): ( The provision of waiver services at least monthly ( Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is:

+ii.
+Frequency of services.
+The state requires (select one):

+The provision of waiver services at least monthly

+Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
+Responsibility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are performed (select one):

+If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-- b.
-R pe - O Directly by the Medicaid agency - O By the operating agency specified in Appendix A - By a government agency under contract with the Medicaid agency.
+Directly by the Medicaid agency

+By the operating agency specified in Appendix A

+By a government agency under contract with the Medicaid agency.